Archan6el/TAMUctf-2025-Writeup/Backdoored.md

 Now, we can load up Minecraft Java edition and look at the world.
 Where exactly is the flag though?

-Well, looking through some of the data, we can find some playerdata that shows some player info of this challenge's creator, Flocto
+Well, looking through some of the data, we can find the usercache that shows some player info on this challenge's creator, Flocto

 ![image](https://github.com/user-attachments/assets/64e89b5a-c415-447b-afb3-d7d028d4edca)